mkielo3/mammalian_brains/README.md

 python main.py --fast
 ```

-This will produce 5x5 unit SOM maps and receptive fields saved to output/ and runs in about 10 minutes on a M1 Macbook Air without GPU.
+This will produce 5x5 unit SOM maps and receptive fields saved to output/ and runs in about 10 minutes on a M1 Macbook Air on CPU.

 Alternatively, you can run the 25x25 unit SOM displayed in the paper, which runs in about 2 hours on the same setup.